r4d4m4n71s/python_env_manager/docs/implementation_plan.md

 ## Components Diagram

-The following diagram shows the file structure and component organization after the refactoring:
+The file structure and component organization after the implementation:

 ```mermaid
 graph TB